DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_10_preparations.md

 *	Home safe.
 For safe, waterproof and fireproof storage for one of the Hardware Wallets.
 *	TerraSlate paper (https://www.amazon.com/dp/B076JKVNWY/), waterproof, heat resistant and tear-resistant paper.
 *	Envelopes to store sensitive information in.
-*	Cryptosteel or similar product that stores a private key on a metal plate (then you don´t need TerraSlate).
+*	Cryptosteel or similar product that stores a seed on a metal plate (then you don´t need TerraSlate).
 *	Tamper-resistant seals or tape.

 ## First steps